Jvinniec/CppEphem/README.md

 Make sure that you pass the full path to the installation directory (i.e. don't use relative paths with '`~/`').

+### Support for old compilers
+The expectation is that compilers within the last few years should be supported.
+At the bare minimum your compiler should support C++11.
+At some point, CppEphem will move to requiring C++14.

 Uninstalling the code:
 ----------------------------------------------------------
 To uninstall the code, it is advised to first run